-You’re at the end of a long day, eager to get home, and arrive at your car… only to find it locked with the keys inside.
+What To Do If You Lock Your Keys In The Car?
+You’re at the end of a long day, eager to get home and arrive at your car… only to find it locked with the keys inside.
 Sooner or later, it happens to everyone.
-What’s important is not to panic or stress out, but to prepare yourself to be able to assess and respond to the situation intelligently.
+What’s important is not to panic or stress out but to prepare yourself to assess and respond to the situation intelligently.

 So, what do you do if you lock your keys in the car?
 Read on to discover 5 different solutions.

 If you find yourself locked out of your car in any potentially hazardous environment, your best bet and first step should be to call 911.
 Busy roads or unfamiliar places at night can be dangerous, while parking lots and driveways are typically safe.
 Check your surroundings and move away from your vehicle if necessary.
 A quick call to 911 will send the police on their way to take care of the situation and help you unlock or tow away your car.

 Call directory assistance at 411 for towing services in your area, or contact your local towing company.
 Towing companies can help with lock-out services to get you back into your car in no time.
 To prepare for this eventuality, check in advance to see if your insurance policy provides coverage for towing costs.